 Continued alcohol abuse may result in a low sex drive and an inability to perform; the failure of your immune system, so that your body is less able to fight off disease; and even cancer and other life-threatening consequences.

-What Can You Do If You Have a Problem with Alcohol?
+What Can You Do If You Need Alcohol Rehab?